tremelow/JellyRoll/README.md

 The front cover details must be provided by filling the variables in `Couverture-these/pagedegarde.tex`.
 Modifying the front cover layout defined in `these-ubl.cls` should only be necessary to preserve the original layout after filling the jury section by adding a few `\vspace`.

-The back cover details must be provided in `Couverture-these/resume.tex`.
+The back cover variables that must be filled are in `Couverture-these/resume.tex`.

 ##### Change the institution that delivers the diploma

-For the front cover, you have to modify two variables in `Couverture-these/pagedegarde.tex`:
+You have to modify two variables in `Couverture-these/pagedegarde.tex`:

 - `\unite` contains the full name of the institution that delivers the diploma
 - `\logoetablissement` contains the path to the image of the logo of the institution, a list of logos is provided for you in the directory `Couverture-these/MathSTIC/logo-etablissements/`

-For the back cover, you have to replace the path to the image of the logo of the institution directly in the `\includegraphics` at line 24 of `Couverture-these/resume.tex`.

 #### Compile latex into pdf